system76/docs/_articles/upgrade-ubuntu.md

 #### Open Software Updater

-Open the Overview by clicking on the Activities button in the top left and then search for <u>Software Updater</u>.
+Open the Activities Overview by clicking on the Activities button in the top left and then search for <u>Software Updater</u>.

 ![Updater in Overview](/images/upgrade-ubuntu/Step-1.png)

 #### Configure Version Updates

-Click on **Settings...** and then select **Updates**.
+Click on **Settings…** and then select **Updates**.
 You can choose to receive all updates or only LTS updates using the drop-down menu at the bottom, labeled "Notify me of a new Ubuntu version".

 Option | Result
 ------ | ------